-Exploration, mapping and monitoring of marine environment and resources are based on marine measurement and control technology and marine installations, which has fundamental importance for the development of fisheries and aquaculture, for the monitoring of marine environment (ocean currents, biomass, ecosystem, seabed topography and seabed properties), climate (ocean temperature and ice mass in the far north), renewable energy (wave and offshore wind), the Royal Norwegian Navy (active and passive monitoring techniques), for the petroleum industry, as well as exploration of new mineral and biological resources in the deep ocean.
+Exploration, mapping and monitoring of marine environment and resources are based on marine measurement systems and marine installations.
+These have a fundamental importance for the development of fisheries and aquaculture, for the monitoring of marine environment (ocean currents, biomass, ecosystem, seabed topography and seabed properties), climate (ocean temperature and ice mass in the far north), renewable energy (wave and offshore wind), the Royal Norwegian Navy (active and passive monitoring techniques), for the petroleum industry, as well as exploration of new mineral and biological resources in the deep ocean.

-The study program in ocean technology has focus on "Marin measurement and control technology" and "Marine installations" with specialized courses in acoustics / optics and construction / operation and maintenance.
+The study program in ocean technology has focus on "Marin measurement systems" and "Marine installations" with specialized courses in acoustics / optics / measurement technology and construction.

-The specialization "Marin measurement and control technology" contains courses in measurement technology and instrumentation and a further specialization in acoustics or optics.
-The specialization "Marine installations" contains courses in materials for subsea technology, marine technical analysis and risk and reliability analysis in construction and/or operation and maintenance within ocean technology.
 The work methods are lectures, seminars and laboratory work, in addition to a supervised research project in the form of a thesis.
-The program consists of courses at Western Norway University of Applied Sciences.
+The program consists of courses at the University of Bergen and Western Norway University of Applied Sciences.

 What you Learn

 On completion of the study programme the candidate should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - have a thorough knowledge of ocean technology and can discuss key challenges and opportunities in the field

 - have in-depth knowledge in one of the two specializations of the study program; Marin measurement system and Marine installations